Little Miss Sunshine

 Is it any good?

+This is a delightful film with a funny, tight script.
 It's true that the family road trip comedy isn't exactly a new genre; nor are quirky indie movies about dysfunctional families all that hard to come by.
-But somehow LITTLE MISS SUNSHINE manages to combine the two into something fresh, engaging, and often hysterically funny -- with a dash of "aw shucks" poignancy to boot.
-There's nothing radically new in terms of storytelling or character development, but the film nonetheless succeeds thanks to its excellent cast (husband-and-wife directors Jonathan Dayton and Valerie Faris lucked out, casting Carell just before he hit it really big with The 40-Year-Old Virgin) and funny, tight script.
+But somehow LITTLE MISS SUNSHINE manages to combine the two into something fresh, engaging, and often hilarious -- with a dash of "aw shucks" poignancy to boot.
+There's nothing radically new in terms of storytelling or character development, but the film nonetheless succeeds, thanks in part to its excellent cast (husband-and-wife directors Jonathan Dayton and Valerie Faris lucked out, casting Carell just before he hit it really big with The 40-Year-Old Virgin).
 There aren't any wasted moments in this movie; even the smallest action -- Frank buying the dirty magazines, for example -- turns out to matter down the line.

 And then there's the finale.
 Ever since Little Miss Sunshine premiered at the 2006 Sundance Film Festival (and was purchased for a record $10.5 million), the big beauty pageant finish has been making audiences laugh until they cry -- which is pretty much how the Hoovers seem to approach life in general, so it all works out in the end.

 Families can talk about the way the Hoovers come to respect one another's differences.
 How does young Olive remind the adults of their lack of faith, innocence, and commitment?

 How does the beauty pageant serve as a metaphor for other competitions in the film -- say, between family members?

 How might Richard be more open to his family's needs, rather than trying to make them conform to his?

 Why do you think this movie -- a little indie discovered at the Sundance Film Festival -- did so well with audiences?
 What's it's appeal?